Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Model Validation

 Given the size of our original dataset, creating thousands of posterior predictive replications of each game has large memory requirements.
 Instead, we will restrict our data to a selection of focal players in the GM cohort.
 For these players we utilise their 2000 most recent bullet games in the dataset.
 We will use the first half of this data to estimate the posterior distribution, before then simulating the results of the games in the second half, using each of the draws from the posterior and the value of $\tilde{x}_{ij}^{n}$ based on the simulated result of the previous game with this set of posterior draws.
 For each set of parameter draws from the posterior we can then compute the estimated ranking under a Glicko-2 rating system, similar to that used by Lichess.
 We use default values for the constant parameters in this model, which gives similar results to the (unknown) parameters used by Lichess.
 This gives us posterior predictive draws of the rating of a player over 1000 games, which we can then compare to the true evolution of these scores.

-We fit our previous proposed model with $n=1$ on the previous 1000 games to the final 1000 games for the GM cohort.
+We fit our previous proposed model with $n=1$ on the previous 1000 games before then constructing a posterior predictive distribution of the Glicko-2 rating of each player using the final 1000 games for the GM cohort.
 As we use the standard number of chains (4) and sampling iterarions (1000) in CmdStanR, this gives us 4000 posterior draws for each parameter.
 We then use each set of draws to simulate the results of each game in the last 1000 games.
 This gives us 4000 replications of the 1000 games played by each focal player and the corresponding evolution of their Glicko-2 score.
 We show these replications for 2 GMs in Figure~\ref{fig:gm_ppc}.
-While these draws show large uncertainty we see that they capture the overall trend well, in particular capturing the steady increase in rating shown in Figure~\ref{ppc_elo_nihal}.
+While these {replications} show large uncertainty we see that they capture the overall trend well, in particular capturing the steady increase in rating shown in Figure~\ref{ppc_elo_nihal}.
 This indicates that our model is able to predict the future temporal evolution of the ability of players well.
+We include an additional model checking {approach, examining the results of our model when we permute the game results} in the appendix, along with this posterior predictive check for players from each of the other cohorts.